TITLE Director of Community Involvement and Service

 IMMEDIATE SUPERVISOR Associate Provost, Student Development and Public Affairs

-The Assistant Director of Student Engagement for Volunteer Programs is responsible for developing and managing collaborative community engagement and volunteer experiences for students.
-The Assistant Director provides the leadership required to develop, implement, supervise, evaluate, and institutionalize comprehensive volunteer and service programs founded on student development principles and best practices in collaboration with students, faculty, staff, and community partners.
+The Director of Community Involvement and Service is responsible for developing and managing collaborative community engagement and volunteer experiences for students.
+The Director of Community Involvement and Service provides the leadership required to develop, implement, supervise, evaluate, and institutionalize comprehensive volunteer and service programs founded on student development principles and best practices in collaboration with students, faculty, staff, and community partners.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor's degree is required.
 A Master's degree in Educational Administration, College Student Personnel, or other related field is preferred.